 We observed the conduct of inventory count at selected stores and warehouses and performed test counts.
 We traced the results of the test counts to the inventory compilation to determine if the inventory compilation reflects actual inventory count results.
 We also traced the last documents used for shipping, receiving, transfers which were obtained during the inventory count observation to the accounting records of sales and purchases.
-We reviewed the reconciliation of the valued physical inventory compilation with the general ledger account balances and tested reconciling item.
+We obtained the reconciliation of the valued physical inventory compilation and compared this with the general ledger account balances and tested selected reconciling items.
 On a sampling basis, we tested the rollforward and rollback procedures on inventory quantities from the date of inventory count to reporting date.